myke11j/kids-classic-books/README.md

 - Goodreads by default returns XML response, which is not that great for Lambda function.
 So, I created a custom package which can parse this xml and can return JSON friendly response.
 - Parsing CDATA and XML tags was little tricky.
+- Creating right user-voice experience was also one of highest priority while building this skill.
+Though, I'm still working on making this skill's voice experience even better for kids.

 ## Accomplishments that I'm proud of

+- I'm glad, that I built something which allows kids to discover and learn.
+Instead of the searching book over the internet, they can play with this skills and in the process, learn a lot about various book titles.

 ## What I learned